pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Charts.md

 There 3 main sections:

   1. **Type** which represents the chart type.
 See [Type](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Type.html) and [ChartType](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/ChartType.html) enumeration, with all available chart types out of the box.
 By controllers, you can create own charts and different types.
   2. **Data** which represents the data which must be showed by the chart.
 This part contains the [datasets](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/Dataset.html) with data and configuration how data should be showed and the labels for each dataset and data.
-See [Data](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/) element.
+See [Data](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/package-summary.html) element.
   3. **Options** which represents a set of options to configure the chart.
-See [Options](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/).
+See [Options](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/package-summary.html).

 ## Usage

 A **Charba** chart extends always [AbstractChart](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/AbstractChart.html) which wraps a DOM [DIV element](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/dom/elements/Div.html) and implements [IsChart](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/IsChart.html) interface which is passed to callbacks, events handlers, plugins and all other customization items.

-In the java constructor of chart, you can set all options and datasets definitions needed for your project.

 Programmatically, you could implement a chart as following: